cirosantilli/linux-cheat/od.md

     0000000 141 142
     0000002

-Note how this is less convenient that hexadeimal since each byte needs 3 characters instead of 2 to be represented.
+Note how this is less convenient that hexadecimal since each byte needs 3 characters instead of 2 to be represented.

-Another downside of using ocatl: 3 octal character makes 9 bits (3 per charcter) and not 8 as in a byte, so it is not possible to have for example `444`.
+Another downside of using octal: 3 octal character makes 9 bits (3 per charcter) and not 8 as in a byte, so it is not possible to have for example `444`.

-##-tc
+##tc

 Show bytes that can be represented as ASCII characters as ASCII characters.

 Useful when the input should contain mostly ASCII characters, for example when trying to find some weird byte in a file such as source code that should not contain such characters.

 More precisely, there are the following cases:

-- if the byte has a corresponding non whitespace ascii character or space, print that character.
+- if the byte has a corresponding non whitespace ASCII character or space, print that character.

-- else if the character has a corresponding backslash `\` C escape squence, print that sequence.
+- else if the character has a corresponding backslash `\\` C escape sequence, print that sequence.
 Ex: 0 is `\0`.

 - else print the octal value of the byte as in `-to1`.